Pyramid power: Origin of the term

 Debate continues over who coined the term "pyramid power".
 Author Max Toth has claimed he coined the phrase, as has Patrick Flanagan.
 Both authors released books entitled Pyramid Power in the 1970s.
 According to Toth, this led to a lawsuit by Flanagan against him.

 However, the term "pyramid power" in its current usage first appeared in print in Sheila Ostrander and Lynn Schroeder's 1970 book Psychic Discoveries Behind the Iron Curtain.
-Ostrander and Schroeder claim that "Czechoslovakian researchers" coined the term in the 1960s.
+Ostrander and Schroeder claim that "Czechoslovak researchers" coined the term in the 1960s.

 Popularisation

 The conjectures of pyramid power convinced the Onan Family, hotel and condo developers in Gurnee, Illinois, to build the "Pyramid House" in 1977.

 Summerhill Pyramid Winery in Kelowna, British Columbia built a four-story replica of the Great Pyramid, alleged by the winery to improve the quality of wine aged within it.

 A religion founded in 1975, called Summum, completed the construction of a pyramid called the Summum Pyramid in Salt Lake City, Utah in 1979.

 Pyramid power was used by the Toronto Maple Leafs and their coach Red Kelly during the 1975–76 quarter-final series, to counter the Philadelphia Flyers' use of Kate Smith's rendering of "God Bless America".
 Kelly hung a plastic model of a pyramid in the team's clubhouse after a pair of away defeats at the start of the series, and each player took turns standing under it for exactly four minutes.
 The Maple Leafs managed to win all three of their home matches before losing the series' decisive game seven.

 It is common in New Age magazines to see advertisements for open metal-poled pyramids large enough to meditate under.
 The New Age group Share International, founded by Benjamin Creme, practices a form of meditation called 'Transmission Meditation' using an open metal-poled tetrahedron, which according to their beliefs tunes into the cosmic energy of Maitreya and other spiritual masters.